THWiseman/TrainTracker/README.md

 This is a Python console application that uses the MBTA API to answer a few questions about subway travel in Boston.

 ## Getting Started
 To run this program, you will need git, Python 3.7+, and the latest version of pip (Python Package Installer) installed on your local machine and terminal.
-All are available through homebrew, although I recommend consulting an OS specific guide for installing them if this is your first time.
+All are available through your favorite package manager, although I recommend consulting an OS specific guide for installing them if this is your first time.
 Once those are installed:

 1. Clone this repo to a local directory
 ```sh